gatsbyjs/gatsby/docs/docs/preprocessing-external-images.md

 2. use `createRemoteFileNode` by passing in the various required fields and get a reference to it afterwards.
 3. if the node is created, attach it as a child of the original node. `___NODE` tells the graphql layer that the name before it is going to be a field on the parent node that links to another node. to do this, pass the id as the reference.

-And now since it is a file node, `gatsby-transformer-sharp` will pick it up and create a `childImageSharp` class inside this newly created node.
+And now since it is a file node, `gatsby-transformer-sharp` will pick it up and create a `childImageSharp` child node inside this newly created node.

 ## Usage in templates